baileyheit/Spotify_DataScience/project/project.md

 of song popularity, and our permutation result shows that there is indeed a significant difference between the popularity scores of high and low valence songs.

+Overall, genre is the strongest indicator of song popularity.
+This makes logical sense because Spotify’s largest listening population is millenials.
+Millenials generally spend more time listening to pop and rap as opposed to classical music.
+Other patterns may arise because certain genres tend to have similar musical properties.

+In future research and implementations of this project, it would be important to find a data set that has a manageable amount of data points.
+Our group ran into trouble generating a random sample of 5000 data points.
+It is possible that if we took a different sample then the results may have been differently.
+This may threatent the reliability of our research.
+Additionally, it would be important to focus on a few variables instead of surveying all of the variables to begin with.
+It was difficult to pull together a cohesive storyline when juggling such a large amount of variables.
+We tried to use every statistical method, instead of delving further into one or two.
+This contributed to the difficulty of focusing our research.
+Next time, linear regression models and visualizations may be sufficient for our analysis.